INTERSECTIONALITY

 Our resources explore lived experiences of individuals and their intersectional neurodistinctions.
 These include online platforms, researchers, and social media accounts.

-We invite you to explore and contemplate these ideas and also encourage you to share your own recommendations.
+We invite you to explore and contemplate these ideas, and also encourage to share your own recommendations.

 TIKTOK